twolfe/dactylorhiza/differential-expression/README.md

 1. Open the report folder
 2. Start R(version 3.4.1)
 3. Run source(make.R)
+3 bis.
+It is possible that you must modify paths to correspond on your system.
 4. The variables are now loaded.

 ### Example